White Bra with fairy lights in the background

 Various coloured Bras hanging on a line

-Drying Your Lingerie
+Drying Your Underwear

-• Don't tumble dry lingerie.
+• Don't tumble dry underwear.

-• Don't dry lingerie on the radiator.
+• Don't dry underwear on the radiator.

-• Don't wring out lingerie.
+• Don't wring out underwear.

 Why?
 Well, the heat can damage the fabric, especially anything stretchy – you might be left with something a little on the limp side after a tumble or two.
 Wringing will cause creases, no matter how gentle you are.

-• Do dry lingerie naturally.
+• Do dry underwear naturally.

 Yes, it takes longer, but it's the best way – drip drying on the line, or as flat as possible on a clothes horse is the best way.
 Be careful hanging it up outside, as too much sunlight can discolour fabric – though it'll take a few drying sessions for that to happen.